Analysis | Which is easier in your state: Buying a rifle or voting?

-It is nonetheless the case that the country got around to instantiating the right to own a firearm (Second Amendment) before it decided that the right of non-Whites to vote (Fifteenth Amendment) was important to establish, much less the right of women (Nineteenth) or 18-year-olds (Twenty-Sixth).
+It is nonetheless the case that the country got around to instantiating the right to own a firearm (Second Amendment) before it decided that the right of non-Whites to vote (15th Amendment) was important to establish, much less the right of women (19th) or 18-year-olds (26th).
 Whatever asterisks one believes should apply to the Constitution’s provision of a right to bear arms, if any, it’s clear that this right was in existence well before an 18-year-old Black woman had the right to vote.

 That alone reflects on the evolution of the United States.
 Americans needed guns in 1790 in case the British came back (which, of course, they did).
 It was about preserving power.
 But so were the limits on who could vote.
 The White men who had that power similarly wanted to protect it, and did.